 Utah.
 I used the opportunity to discuss the relations and the strategic importance of Pakistan with the Congressmen.

-We also had a visit of the Rice-Eccles Stadium.
+We also had a visit to the Rice-Eccles Stadium.
 This is the historically famous football stadium of the University of Utah, which had the honor of serving as the main arena for the 2002 Winter Olympics.

 Utah is also the state with one of the biggest Native American reservations in the US.
 The conference ended with a special dance performance by the Native Americans with all participants joining the performers in the dance towards the end.